m4v15/master-reference/coursebook/week-2/project.md

 ### Keep in mind

 * If using a private API key, you won't be able to deploy to GitHub pages this week (if you're not using an API key, go for it!)
-* Try and do a little bit of TDD in pairs
 * Don't repeat yourself!
 Try to reuse and refactor bits of existing code where possible.
 * Minimise DOM manipulation to keep your app efficient